Physics processes & models

 B) Models applicable to materials other than liquid water

-• Models for DNA precursors
+• Models for DNA precursors and N2

 Additional models are available for the simulation of physical interactions (elastic, excitation, ionisation) in tetrahydrofuran (

-THF), trimethylphosphate (TMP), pyrimidine (PY) and purine (PU), serving as precursors for the deoxyribose and phosphate groups in the DNA backbone as well as for the pyrimidine nucleobases.
+THF), trimethylphosphate (TMP), pyrimidine (PY) and purine (PU), serving as precursors for the deoxyribose and phosphate groups in the DNA backbone, as well as for the pyrimidine nucleobases.
 Nitrogen material is also available.

 The models are described by the classes: